Canon M vs Panasonic FZ2000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon M does not offer wifi capability.
+In contrast, the Canon M does not provide wifi capability.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon M better than the Panasonic FZ2000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.